 South Africa is one of the world’s ‘mega diverse’ countries because of its biological riches.

-You get the Big 5, the Little 5, the Shy 5.
-But you also get the Ugly 5, an entirely subjective and somewhat jokey designation.
+You get the Big Five, the Little Five, the Shy Five.
+But you also get the Ugly Five, an entirely subjective and somewhat jokey designation.

 So which animals are considered so unsightly that they deserve their very own little club?
 Turns out the members are mostly of the scavenging variety – vultures, marabou storks and hyenas.

 The other two are vegetarians – warthogs and wildebeest.

 Warthogs are so named for good reason.
 The huge protuberances under their eyes are a little distracting, even with a mud pack (a firm warthog favourite), but ugly?
 The French would call such a beast a ‘jolie-laide’ – so ugly it’s beautiful.